Sectarianism in Lebanon: Sectarianism and Gender

+The term sectarianism carries three different meanings.
+First of all, it refers to the interpersonal and institutional discrimination against people from a different sect in Lebanese society.
+Secondly, the term sectarianism signifies the system in which the Lebanese population is divided into eighteen sectarian categories acknowledged by the state.
+Each denoted sect has to abide by its own personal status laws.
+Lastly, sectarianism also encompasses Lebanon's political system since 1943, where the eighteen recognised sects are allocated specific political positions according to the National Pact of 1943.

 Refugee question

 Given the delicate sectarian balance, the Lebanese state tends to avoid demographic alterations when this is possible.
 This attitude has consequences for what concerns immigration and refugees.
 According to UNHCR reports, Lebanon hosts the largest number of refugees compared to its national population (1 in 8 at the end of 2020, 1 in 5 if also the 480.000 Palestinians refugees registered with UNRWA are included).
 The three largest refugee populations are Syrians (840.929 UNHCR refugees in 2022), Palestinians (480.290 UNRWA refugees), and Iraqis (8.983 UNHCR refugees in 2022).
 Given that the demographic composition of these countries sees a wide majority of Muslims, both Sunni and Shia, and given the impact these numbers have on the Lebanese population, there is a tendency to avoid naturalizing the refugee population within the national one.
 Refusal of refugees' naturalization means that the refugee population is considered as foreigner, and thus has some restrictions concerning access to jobs, education and health services.
 For instance, foreign population need a work permit to be able to work, Lebanese must be preferred when hiring and some professions are barred to foreigners.

 The case of Palestinians is emblematic in this sense.
 Palestinian refugees started immigrating in the country since 1948, but since then the great majority of them has never been able to acquire Lebanese citizenship.
 Officially this policy is determined by Lebanon's support for Palestinians' right of return, but indeed it followed sectarian rules.
 For instance, Christian Palestinians and those who had kinship ties with Christian families did get chances to be naturalized.
 Non-acceptance of Palestinians resettlement in Lebanon is also stated in Taif Agreement and was reiterated within the Oslo process.
 The non-naturalization policies are mainly supported by Christian and Shiite parties: "non-naturalised Palestinians being overwhelmingly Sunni Muslims, their settlement might add troops and a sizeable electoral base to the Sunni faction in Lebanon".